A human touch

 The exploration of emerging technologies, such as augmented reality, to provide immersive treatment experiences will be conducted in parallel.

-Virtual hospital is just the beginning
+Virtual Hospital is just the beginning

-We aim to further increase our impact on children and families through two additional phases: establishing a research institute and operating a physical hospital.
+We aim to further increase our impact on children and families through two additional phases: establishing a Research Institute and operating a Physical Hospital.

 The Three Stages